 Instaflex is a joint pain supplement that claims to be "so powerful it can deliver relief in just 1 week."
 With 1 in 5 American adults experiencing chronic pain, based on medical research, the demand for this type of supplement is increasing.

 But can a dietary supplement really provide pain relief that's substantial?
-Are the ingredients in Instaflex shown in research studies to relieve pain?
-Does the supplement contain any questionable additive ingredients?
-And how do real customers rate and describe the effects of Instaflex products?
+Are the ingredients in Instaflex shown in research studies to be effective?
+Does it contain any unhealthy additives?
+And why was the manufacturer sued?

-In this article we’ll answer all of these questions and more, as we review the ingredients in Instaflex Advanced (the pill supplement) and Instaflex Cream based on clinical studies, to give our take on whether or not these two products are likely to relieve pain.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Instaflex Advanced (the pill supplement) and Instaflex Cream, to give our take on whether or not these products are likely to be effective, and whether or not they're healthy.

 Instaflex Advanced Ingredient Analysis